htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 DAG is again submitted.
 With the Rescue DAG, nodes that have already successfully completed are not re-run.
-Nodes that are re-run will execute every part of the node (PRE Script, job(s), and POST Script) even if one part had previously completed succesfully.
+Nodes that are re-run will execute every part of the node (PRE Script, job(s), and POST Script) even if one part had previously completed successfully.
 There are a variety of circumstances under which a Rescue DAG is generated:

 .. sidebar:: Rescue DAG On Removal